cldf-clts/clts/RELEASING.md

   ```shell
   clts make_app
   ```
-- Create the CLDF dataset for distribution
+- Create the CLDF dataset for distribution (and make sure that there are no warnings, e.g. about missing feature values)
   ```shell
   clts dist
   pytest --cldf-metadata=cldf-metadata.json test.py